bobalicious/amoss/README.md

     Boolean scheduled = order.scheduleDelivery( deliveryProviderDouble );
 Test.stopTest();

-System.assert( scheduled, 'scheduleDelivery, when called for a DeliveryOrder that can be delivered, will check the passed provider if it can deliver, and return true if the order can be' );
+Assert.isTrue( scheduled, 'scheduleDelivery, when called for a DeliveryOrder that can be delivered, will check the passed provider if it can deliver, and return true if the order can be' );

 ```